GJZwiers/GJZwiers/interchangeable-parts.md

     log: (text: string) => void;
 }
 ```
 First we declare an interface with its identical keyword and give it a name.
-Then we define the attributes that any class implementing it need to have, in this case a method named `log` that takes one parameter `text` of type `string` and returns type `void`, meaning nothing (see [Functions](programming.md#functions) if these concepts are not familiar).
+Then we define the attributes that any implementing class needs to have, in this case a method named `log` that takes one parameter `text` of type `string` and returns type `void`, meaning nothing (see [Functions](programming.md#functions) if any of these concepts are not familiar).

 ```typescript
 class Logger implements Logs {